peeringdb/docs/docs/blog/better_data.md

 ![Report bad data modal](images/Report_bad_data.png)

-## Network Types
+## Network types

 Many networks provide more than one kind of function.
 You can now select more than one type for each network you run.

 ![Network type multiselect](images/Network_type_multiselect.png)

 The Product Committee considered adding more granularity for network types.
-They decided against it as not everyone shares the same understanding of terms.
+They decided against it, as not everyone shares the same understanding of terms.
 Allowing networks to select multiple options is a compromise that doesn't require a breaking change in the API.
 The Network Type field will probably not be imported into v3 of the API.

-## Power Choices
+## Power choices

 The Available Voltage Services field now only shows non-standard power offers.
 Everyone expects data centers to offer power at the standard voltages for the country or territory they serve.
 What users find interesting is the non-standard offers.
 For the time being we only offer three of these non-standard power options.